 You can enjoy the Eiffel Tower in many ways, but you have to go up to see the whole city from the top.
 You can climb the Eiffel Tower during the day, to see Paris in all its splendor, or at night, with all its illumination lit up.

 Throughout the tour you are accompanied by a specialized guide who, when you get to the top, orients you in the view of the city and describes interesting details about all the monuments that compose it.

 Ana's Traveller Tip

-Information about the visit to the Eiffel Tower
+Access to the Eiffel Tower

-How to get there
+How to get to the Eiffel Tower

-Duration of visit
+Duration of the visit

-Where to eat in the surrounding area
+Where to eat in the surroundings

-If you want to eat in the area you will have to go a bit further to find restaurants, but I recommend that you order a fabulous crepe at the street stall between the Champs de Mars and Trocadero because they make them on the spot and sitting in the area to enjoy the view gives you a more authentic experience than any ordinary restaurant.
+If you want to eat in the area you will have to go a bit further to find restaurants, but I recommend you order a fabulous crepe at the street stall between the Champs de Mars and Trocadero as they make them on the spot and sitting in the area to enjoy the view gives you a more authentic experience than any ordinary restaurant.

-The Eiffel Tower with children
+Climbing the Eiffel Tower with children

 Ana's Traveller Tip

-Before planning your sightseeing, check the weather and make sure there is no fog; early in the morning it is common in Paris and you will not be able to enjoy the views as much.
+Before planning your visit, check the weather and make sure there is no fog; early in the morning it is common in Paris and you will not be able to enjoy the views as much.

-9. The best photographs of the Eiffel Tower
+The best pictures of the Eiffel Tower

 On the other hand, besides being one of the most visited monuments in Paris, the Eiffel Tower is also one of the most photographed, but where to take the best pictures of the Eiffel Tower?
 To suit all tastes, I suggest several places.